 J.G.
-Ballard's 1975 novel High-Rise, soon to be appearing in cinemas in the shape of British director Ben Wheatley's film adaptation, is the story of a luxury tower block and the descent of its well-heeled residents into tribal warfare and wanton destruction.
-A dark modern fable of the kind Ballard specialised in, it is, among other things, an ingenious examination of the mutable nature of our sense of reality.
-The book opens and closes with the image of Dr Robert Laing, a thirty-something medical school lecturer and resident of the high-rise, out on his balcony, reflecting upon, "the unusual events that had taken place within this huge apartment building during the previous three months".
-These events, that might be more accurately characterised as disturbing, are set in train when the services in the newly-built tower begin to stop functioning properly.
-The elevators fail, the rubbish chutes get blocked, the electricity cuts out.
-As these inconveniences mount, they start to fray the fragile civic fabric that had initially ensured the peaceful co-existence of the hundreds of residents living together in this huge vertical settlement and soon sends them on a journey of spiralling violence.
+Ballard's 1975 novel High-Rise, soon to be appearing in theaters as an adaptation by British director Ben Wheatley, is the story of a luxury tower block and the descent of its well-heeled residents into tribal warfare and wanton destruction.
+A dark modern fable of the kind Ballard specialized in, it is, among other things, an ingenious examination of the mutable nature of our sense of reality.
+The book opens and closes with the image of Dr. Robert Laing, a 30-something medical school lecturer and resident of the high-rise, out on his balcony, reflecting upon "the unusual events that had taken place within this huge apartment building during the previous three months."
+These events, which might be more accurately characterized as terrors, are set in motion when the services in the newly-built tower begin to stop functioning properly.
+The elevators fail, the garbage chutes get blocked, the electricity cuts out.
+As these inconveniences mount, they start to fray the fragile civic fabric that had initially ensured the peaceful co-existence of the hundreds of residents living together in this huge vertical settlement and soon sends them on a journey of spiraling violence.

 It won't change the world, but the rich feast of his imagination may offer nourishment, and even some guidance, for the road ahead.

 *"Few men realize that their life, the very essence of their character, their capabilities and their audacities, are only the expression of their belief in the safety of their surroundings."